percona/k8spxc-docs/docs/debug-storage.md

 * Check if the provisioner and parameters are indicating the type of storage you intend to provision.
 * Check the [volumeBindingMode :octicons-link-external-16:](https://kubernetes.io/docs/concepts/storage/storage-classes/#volume-binding-mode) especially if the storage cannot be accessed across availability zones.
 “WaitForFirstConsumer” volumeBindingMode ensures volume is provisioned only after a Pod requesting the Volume is created.
+* If you are going to rely on the Operator [storage scaling functionality](scaling.md#automated-scaling-with-volume-expansion-capability), ensure the storage class supports PVC expansion (it should have  `allowVolumeExpansion: true` in the output of the above command).